THE JOURNAL

 The trail run shoe

-“A good trail shoe not only has to have all the requirements a trail shoe needs – a grippy outsole and a protective upper – but they need to be able to get dirty, too,” says Oliver Hooson, co-founder of London-based collective Your Friendly Runners.
+“A good trail shoe not only has to have all the requirements a trail shoe needs – a grippy outsole and a protective upper – but they need to be able to get dirty, too,” says Oliver Hooson, the co-founder of London-based collective Your Friendly Runners.
 “There’s nothing worse than feeling like you’ve ruined a pair of good-looking trail shoes on their first muddy outing.”

 The easy run shoe

+This is your everyday shoe, for your easy days – the one that just does the job.
+It’ll have a super-cushioned midsole and be on the more comfortable end of the scale.
 “Most importantly, I need something easy to slip on,” Hooson says.
 “That said, I also need a certain amount of bounce and energy return in an easy shoe.
 Something springy, but without a carbon plate or anything like that.”

 The super shoe